How To Clean Hardwood Floors

 One trick to determining the condition of your wood floor is to put about 2 tablespoons of warm water on the most worn part of your floor.

 If that water soaks in and turns a dark color, your floors are in need of refinishing.
-If your floors soak up the water but leave a lighter spot, you probably need to begin considering refinishing.
-The third option, the water doesn’t soak in and just beads on the top, means you are in good shape and should just do regular cleaning
+If your floors soak up the water but leave a lighter spot, you probably need to consider refinishing them.
+If the water doesn’t soak in and just beads on the top, this means you’re in good shape and can do regular cleaning.

 Cleaning Old Wood Floors

-The most important thing is to use the smallest amount of water to clean this floor.
+The most important thing to use on old wood floors is a small amount of water to clean this floor.
 This floor type is usually found in older homes or buildings.
-These floors are generally worn in appearance, and the surface is porous and holds a lot of dirt.
+These floors are generally worn in appearance, and the surface is porous and can hold a lot of dirt.

 Use Murphy’s oil soap on this type of flooring.
 The oil helps restore luster.
+Use 1/4 cup of Murphy’s to 1 gallon warm water.
 Make sure your mop is not soaking wet.
 Do not set your mop pail on the floor as it may leave a ring.
-Always wipe the floor dry.
+If you have no where convenient to put the pail, make sure it’s sitting on a towel or something similar to keep the floor from getting wet.
+Always wipe the floor dry when you’re done.

 Waxing Old Wood Floors

 If you want to spruce up your floors and aren’t planning on refinishing your floor in the next few years, you can wax the floor.
-Waxing will leave your floor looking fairly new without nearly as much expense or hassle as refinishing the floor.
+Waxing will leave your floor looking fairly new without the expense or hassle of refinishing the floor.

 Cleaning Swedish Finish Wood Floors